kqdtran/learning-lab/alb/PITCHME.md

 - At Layer 7, the ALB has the ability to inspect application-level content, not just IP and port
 - The ALB offers basically everything the ELB does and more

-+++

-### ELB v.s.
-ALB: Similarities

-- Healthcheck
-- Sticky Sessions
-- Connection Draining

 ---

 ## Key ALB concepts

-- Rules: determine what actions are taken based on a URL pattern or a host
+- *Rules*: determine what actions are taken based on a URL pattern or a host
-- Priorities: tell the ALB which order to evaluate the rules
+- *Priorities*: tell the ALB which order to evaluate the rules
-- Target Groups: used to route requests to all registered targets as part of a rule
+- *Target Groups*: used to route requests to all registered targets as part of a rule
 - Each Target Group specifies a protocol/port and configures its own healthcheck

 ---